zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 - Don't be very detailed in your analysis, they only need a superficial analysis.
 Remember, you are not a data analyst or an economist
 - Don't complicate it
 - Don't try to impress the writer
-- Don't say "this data is so simple, there must be something that I am not seeing" because you are wrong, they inentionally make data simple and obvious
+- Don't say "this data is so simple, there must be something that I am not seeing" because you are wrong, they intentionally make data simple and obvious

 # Do's

 - They are asking you to ==understand== the data and ==report== it appropriately and make ==relevant comparisons==
-- They are asking you to "summarise", and select the most important features and report them
+- They are asking you to "summarize", and select the most important features and report them
 - Keep it simple
-- Organise paragraphs logically
+- Organize paragraphs logically

 # Steps to do before writing